 About Lauren M. Bleich, MD, MPH

-Lauren Michele Bleich, M.D., MPH, is a board-certified gastroenterologist.
+Lauren Michele Bleich, MD, MPH, is a board-certified gastroenterologist.

 Prior to joining Gastro Health, Dr. Bleich practiced gastroenterology in Salem, New Hampshire.
 She completed a residency in internal medicine at Lahey Clinic Medical Center and a fellowship in gastroenterology at Bridgeport Hospital, a member hospital of the Yale New Haven Health System.